strapi/documentation/docs/developer-docs/latest/plugins/upload.md

 By default Strapi accepts `localServer` configurations for locally uploaded files.
 These will be passed as the options for [koa-static](https://github.com/koajs/static).

 You can provide them by creating or editing the `./config/plugins.js` file.
-The example below sets the `max-age` header.
+The following example sets the `max-age` header.

 ```js
 // path: ./config/plugins.js